 True.
-A portion of your Social Security benefits is included in your taxable income if, for example, in 2014 you have taxable income and Social Security benefits of more than \$25,000 for a single person and \$32,000 for a couple.
+A portion of your Social Security benefits is included in your taxable income if, for example, in 2021, half of your Social Security benefits plus all of your other income is more than \$25,000 for a single person or \$32,000 for a couple.

-There are no tax consequences if you don't start to withdraw your pretax savings at age 70 1/2.
+There are no tax consequences if you don't start to withdraw your pretax savings at age 72.
 True or False?

 False.
-There is a 50 percent tax penalty on amounts that the IRS requires to be taken out after age 70 1/2 and that are not withdrawn when required.
+There is a 50 percent tax penalty on amounts that the IRS requires to be taken out after age 72 and that are not withdrawn when required.
 In tax terms, these are called "required minimum distributions."
+If you reached age 701⁄2 before 2020, you may have a required minimum distribution for 2021 even though you're not yet 72.